For the complete details and schedule of events, please visit lifesports.osu.edu for the complete program details.

 LiFEsports is a unique partnership between The Ohio State University’s College of Social Work and its Department of Athletics, and Department of Recreational Sports, LiFEsports – Learning in Fitness and Education through Sports – is aiming to advance the practice of youth development nationally and internationally.
 In Franklin County, they partner with 4-H to bring youth hands-on learning opportunities such as ChickQUEST and healthy eating demonstrations.

 The program works to address the issues many of today’s youth face on a daily basis such as unmet basic needs; are involved with anti-social peers; experience family conflict and instabilities; and suffer from emotional, behavioral, and mental health issues.
 The initiative works to address these issues through three primary strategies.

 - Increase the number and quality of sport and recreational programs that are designed to promote positive youth development among at-risk youth.

 - Increase the number of highly skilled youth development professionals in the field.

 - Build knowledge and best practices in the areas of youth development, social work, and physical activity as well as inform youth development policy.

-You may read more about the LiFEsports program here.
-Please click here to view the 2018-2019 LiFEsports annual report.
-If you would like additional information about LiFEsports please contact 4-H Youth Development Educators, Becky Wade-Mdivanian or Stephen Moore.
+If you would like additional information about LiFEsports please contact 4-H Youth Development Educator, Becky Wade-Mdivanian.